an1245/falco-misp-connector/README.md

 - on client side - evaluate the timestamp field of every indicator and including it if it was newer than current time minus *misp_timeframe* days

 ## Prerequisites
-The plugin requires the inbound macro which is currently in the Falco sandbox rules.
-NOTE: instrumenting the system calls in the inbound macro (system calls: accept,accept4,listen,recvfrom,recvmsg) may cause Falco to drop system calls on heavily loaded systems - watch for this in falco.log.
+The plugin requires the ***inbound*** macro which is currently in the Falco sandbox rules.  ***NOTE:*** instrumenting the system calls in the inbound macro (accept,accept4,listen,recvfrom,recvmsg) may cause Falco to drop system calls on heavily loaded systems - watch for this in falco.log.

 The plugin requires the following items to be configured in *config.py*